Hannah-Sten/TeXiFy-IDEA/README.md

 * Section numbering behind section items that takes `\setcounter` and `\addtocounter` into account.
 * Included files also show their item tree in the overview.

+### Inspections
+* Integration with the default IntelliJ spell checker.

 ### Templates
 * Available file templates for `.tex`, `.sty` and `.cls` files.